 Things to think about…

-- The colour will revert back to it’s normal state in the evening, except in spots where lamps/lights brighten it up, so make sure your colour is liveable for day and night
+- The colour will revert back to its normal state in the evening, except in spots where lamps/lights brighten it up, so make sure your colour is livable for day and night

 - Consider sheen when painting a dark colour.
 Dark colours make a paint finish look shinier, so consider a matte/flat finish for medium/dark walls